List of Pittsburgh Penguins general managers

 The Pittsburgh Penguins are a franchise in the Eastern Conference of the National Hockey League (NHL).
 The team was founded as part of the league's expansion prior to the 1967–68 season.
-The franchise has had ten general managers in its history, with Jack Riley serving two terms.
-Eight games in March and April 1983 went without a general manager due to Aldege "Baz" Bastien's death in a car crash.
+The franchise has had 12 general managers in its history, with Jack Riley serving two terms.
+Eight games in March and April 1983 went without a general manager due to Aldege "Baz" Bastien's death in a car crash, while the team had no interim named for a month and a half during the summer of 2023.